Architct15/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-#Code Book for Getting and Cleaning Data: Course Project
+#Code Book for the Tidy Data Set "activity_data_mean.txt"

 The tidy data set is contained in the file "activity_data_mean.txt"